 Getting Around Banff in Winter

 I think the best way to get around Banff in winter is by renting a car.
-Most visitors fly into Calgary airport and it’s easy to book and pick up a rental car right there after collecting your luggage.
+Most visitors to the Banff area fly into Calgary airport.
+It’s easy to book and pick up a rental car right at the airport.
 During winter it is best to opt for a vehicle that has all-wheel-drive and preferably winter tires.
 These can usually be inquired about at the time of booking.
-Note – we always use CarRentals to find the cheapest deals on rental cars!
+Note – we always use Kayak to find the cheapest deals on rental cars!

 On this most recent trip, we decided to drive our own car up from Seattle.
-It was approximately a 10.5-hour drive and we chose to stop and stay the night in Kamloops.
+It was approximately a 10.5-hour drive and we chose to stop for the night in Kamloops.
 That’s about halfway and was a good place to give my nephew a break from the car.
 If it had been just my husband and me then we would have driven the entire way in one day.
 Do whatever feels right for you!

 It goes without saying that you should drive carefully during the winter months in Canada.
 The roads will be icy at times and you should be prepared for all conditions.

 Best Things To Do in Banff During Winter

 There is so much to see in Banff during winter!
 A good starting place is to explore the actual town of Banff and its main avenue with shops, restaurants, and bars.
 Banff is very pedestrian-friendly and you can spend hours strolling from one cute local store to the next (and eating way too much fudge!)
 There are also some short trails to take around town that provide scenic views, or you could try out tobogganing at some of the local hills (there is a fun spot at Spray Meadows Hill behind the Fairmont Banff Springs).